simacleod/lit-graph/README.md

 ### `@node`

 Marks a class (element or headless) as a node with ports.
-Headless nodes also support the optional `exec(...)` method for reactive transforms.
+Nodes also support the optional `nodeExecutor()` method for reactive transforms.

----
+### `nodeExecutor()`
+This function will execute any time an inport is updated.
+Defining this function inside an element decorated with @node will add custom reactive behavior to the element.
+This is also true for "headless" nodes, nodes which are not elements.

 ## 🔌 createContext